Name: Jimmy White

 In short

 Known as the Whirlwind for his quick and easy on the eye style, Jimmy is also an outstanding player when using the rest which has proved to be a great asset down the years.
-Now 47 years old, his game is not what it was, though he continues to fight hard and keep his legion of fans coming back for more.
+His game might not now be as strong as it once it was but he continues to fight hard and keep his legion of fans coming back for more.

 Can he get back into the top 16 for a fourth time?
 Very unlikely but with a good couple of seasons, we may yet see him on our screens for a while longer…